Accident reports - preparation and use in school

-Bulletin 39 - Preparation and use of accident reports in schoolJump to Index
+Preparation and use of accident reports in school, legal issues bulletin 39, LIB39

 Some accidents that occur on school or during department endorsed activities will result in claims for compensation for personal injury or damage to property.
 These claims fall into two categories - those involving formal legal proceedings (litigated claims) and those where legal proceedings have not been commenced (unlitigated claims).
 The following procedures apply to the handling of both types of claims.